ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- the begs verified.
-Should any
-purceptible difference in weight be­
-I down, the contents of the
-leficient bag are counted, and the
-crror correted.
-In examining small
-coin, such as dollars and quarter
-cagles, a shade of difference in
-inl requc
-count of the contents has invariably
-far, that the amount was
-correc
-There are about $75,00001,000
-goll coin, $10,000 silver coin, and
-about $1,5000,000 gold and silver
-ontrol of the Assistant Treas
-ao
-bood Adtlee.
-ae e e e e o  i
-looks, handsome sboes often pine

-You.
-at
-the man who talks the most; for
-ian ca are tery tetom
-a another&#x27;s power; if you put
 they are very apt to bite.
 Drink
 nothing wihout seeing it; sign noth.
 ee ee oo